+184 See judgment of 17 September 2007, Microsoft v Commission, T-201/04, EU:T:2007:289, paragraphs 917, 921 and 922.

+185 See judgment of 12 December 1991, Hilti v Commission, T-30/89, EU:T:1991:70, paragraph 67.

-The market position of the supplier on the market of the tying product is obviously of central importance to assess possible anti-competitive effects.
+The market position of the supplier on the market of the tying product is obviously of central importance for the assessment of possible anti-competitive effects.
 In general, this type of agreement is imposed by the supplier.
 The importance of the supplier on the market of the tying product is the main reason why a buyer may find it difficult to refuse a tying obligation.

 The market position of the supplier’s competitors on the market of the tying product is important in assessing the supplier’s market power.
 As long as its competitors are sufficiently numerous and strong, no anti-competitive effects can be expected, as buyers have sufficient alternatives to purchase the tying product without the tied product, unless other suppliers are applying similar tying.
 In addition, entry barriers on the market of the tying product are relevant to establish the market position of the supplier.
 When tying is combined with a non-compete obligation in respect of the tying product, this considerably strengthens the position of the supplier.